 The Canvas LMS supports the use of learning tool interoperability (LTI), a technology standard that allows for the integration of a range of apps for adding tools, content repositories, and other functionality to course sites.
 While LTI apps offer new possibilities for enhancing courses in Canvas, these services are independent of Canvas.
 NUIT is currently developing a process for requesting the activation of apps in Canvas, which will include security, reliability, usability, and support assessments of both the app and the service provider.

 NUIT Compatible Services

 Mediasite is the University’s lecture capture and management service.
 It is structured as a partnership model, supported by NUIT, that provides lecture capture services for University schools, departments, and business units who wish to provide their users with the ability to transmit live and on-demand video streams over the Internet, or record and store them for on-demand viewing by students from a web browser.

 Turnitin is an anti-plagiarism tool that works inside the Assignments area of Canvas.
 Once an instructor activates a class assignment using Turnitin, students submit their work to Turnitin via file upload.
 Step-by-step instructions on how to use Turnitin with Canvas are available in the Canvas Learning Center.
-Support for faculty is available from Turnitin by phone Monday through Friday from 8:00 a.m. - 1:00 a.m.
+Turnitin Support: Instructors may call Turnitin at (866) 816-5046 ext.
+241, Monday through Friday from 8:00 a.m. - 1:00 a.m.
 (Central) and Saturday and Sunday from 4:00 p.m. - 1:00 a.m.
 (Central).
-Call Turnitin at (866) 816-5046 ext.
-241 for assistance.
+Instructors and students may also email Turnitin at email@example.com.

 Northwestern has contracted with Instructure to provide 24/7/365 vendor support for general questions relating to getting started, how to use Canvas features, and basic troubleshooting assistance.
 Canvas Help Guides and Canvas Video Catalog are also available.